UBC-MDS/ds-toolbox/chapters/en/module2.md

 <choice id="1" >
 <opt text="True">

 While text-based interfaces having many advantages over graphical shells, they are not always the right tool for the job.
+For example, text based interfaces are better for automation, reproducibility, and advanced commands, but graphical interfaces can be easier to use for novices since they are more similar to the graphical operating systems that we are already used to using on our laptops and mobile devices.

 </opt>